GALAX

-GALAX Microsystems Limited (影驰 (影馳)) is a computer hardware manufacturer founded in 1994 and based in Hong Kong.
-The company specializes in producing video cards, gaming monitors, solid-state drives, memory modules, computer coolers, and other computer accessories.
+Galaxy Microsystems (GALAX; 影驰 (影馳, Yǐngchí)) is a computer hardware manufacturer founded in 1994 and based in Hong Kong.
+The company specialises in producing video cards, gaming monitors, solid-state drives, memory modules, computer coolers, and other computer accessories.

 Overview

 Galaxy Technologies was founded in August 1994 as Galaxytech.
 Galaxy had become one of the NVIDIA AIC partner in 1999.
 It was acquired by Palit Microsystems in 2008.
 In 2011, Galaxy launched the Hall Of Fame (HOF) product line, which designed for overclocking enthusiasts and hardcore gamers.
 In 2013, Galaxy Microsystems changed its trademark name to GALAX.
 GALAX has factories in Shenzhen, China.